-Larky Overview
+Larky Syntax Overview

 Larky overview

-Larky, which is a VGS adaptation of Starlark project, lets you manipulate your secure data in an imperative way using the Larky language.
+Larky, which is a VGS adaptation of Starlarkarrow-up-right project, lets you manipulate your secure data in an imperative way using the Larky language.
 Larky operations execute larky code in a secure and isolated environment, using the VGS-provided API to store and retrieve tokens.

 Starlark language

-Starlark is a dialect of Python; it's a very small and simple language with highly readable syntax.
+Starlarkarrow-up-right is a dialect of Python; it's a very small and simple language with highly readable syntax.

 Example of syntax